specklesystems/speckle-docs/user/archicad.md

 Currently, sending is just supported through selection.

-After launching the connector, either create a new stream or select and existing one.
+After launching the connector, either create a new stream or select an existing one.

 Next, select the objects you want to send from within the model viewer.
 Then in the send menu, click "Add selection".